carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 {: .error}

 There's one last thing we need to do.
 Before a file can be run, it needs "permission" to execute.
-Let's look at our file's permissions with `ls -l`:
+Let's look at the permissions for every file in this directory using the "long" format option with `ls`:

 ```
-$ ls -l *.sh
+$ ls -l
 ```
 {: .language-bash}